10 Best HVAC Companies in Missoula, MT

 It's important to choose an HVAC company that employs technicians with the appropriate qualifications and expertise.
 HVAC contractors in all states have federal requirements set by the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, contractors must pass an exam (the specific exam depends on what kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled on a state-by-state basis.

 Normally, all Montana contractors must register with the Department of Labor and Industry.
 Independent contractors can apply for exemption.
 All companies with employees must provide proof of workers' compensation insurance.
 Always check a company's reviews and complaints with organizations such as the Better Business Bureau (BBB), Google Reviews, and Yelp.
-Look for a a company with glowing reviews and stories of positive service experiences.
+You'll want to select a provider with glowing reviews and stories of positive service experiences.

 Understand Work Details

-Make sure you know the details of your project before starting.
-When getting HVAC repairs, have your provider list which parts require replacement and why.
-Get confirmation that your technician will clean and test the system after the repair to verify that everything works.
-When replacing your HVAC, ask the installation company to provide details on the new estimated installation time, features, brand, energy efficiency, and model.
-Before signing a contract, make sure you understand how your provider will properly size the new unit for your home and what the cost will be.
+Make sure you know the details of any project before starting.
+For HVAC repairs, have your provider list which parts need replacement and why.
+Confirm that your technician will clean and test the entire system after the repair to ensure that everything works.
+When replacing your HVAC system, ask the contractor to provide details on the new estimated installation time, energy efficiency, features, model, and brand.
+Before work begins, make sure you understand how your provider will properly size the new unit for your home and what the cost will be.

 Compare Warranties